edibotopic/edibotopic-website/content/notes/definitions.md

 ## Operationalising

-When I worked in food science laboratories, I said things like:
+When I planned scientific experiments with researchers, we would talk like this:

 > For the sample vegan cheese replacers, "melted" was defined as
-> the state when the G" value is observed to exceed the G' value
+> the state when the `G"` value is observed to exceed the `G'` value
 > during oscillatory shear

-This is an operational definition, which makes a concept easier to measure and/or quantify.
-In this case, it makes it easy for those versed in rheology[^4], who know that G" and G' represent liquid-like and solid-like behaviour, to quantify melting.
+This is an **operational** definition, which makes a concept easier to measure and/or quantify.
+In this case, it makes it easy for those versed in rheology [^4], who know that `G"` and `G'` represent liquid-like and solid-like behaviour, to quantify melting.

 One of the most famous operational definitions is associated with Alan Turing, and can be stated as:

 > A machine is intelligent if and only if a human evaluator cannot distinguish between the machine and its human interlocutor when reviewing a text transcript of their conversation